 Why is cancer so common in the US?
 Health professionals believe that some cancers cases are caused by unhealthy lifestyle choices.
 Residents in this country are more likely to be obese, consume large amounts of alcohol, and have sedentary lifestyles than in other parts of the world.
 This, however, does not mean that the country is doomed to suffer from high cancer rates.
 Lifestyle is a choice, and the risk of developing cancer can be decreased by becoming physically active, losing weight, and eating healthy.

 States With Highest Rates of Cancer

-Number 3 on the list is New York.
-In this state, the incidence of cancer is 484.3.
+Number 3 on the list is Pennsylvania.
+In this state, the incidence of cancer is 483.1.
 Cancer is one of the most common chronic diseases here and the second leading cause of death (after heart disease).
 The most commonly diagnosed type of cancer is prostate followed by lung, breast, and colorectal.
 Lifestyle behaviors are again to blame, residents here report high tobacco use and unhealthy diets.

 Most Common Types of Cancer

 The most common types of cancer throughout the country include breast, lung, prostate, colon, bladder, and skin.
 Additionally, rates of non-Hodgkin lymphoma, thyroid, kidney, leukemia, endometrial, and pancreatic cancers are expected to rise in 2016.
 Many of these are treatable with early detection.